 When we first launched Accelerators, we set some modest goals for consumption and satisfaction.
 Boy, were we wrong!
 Customers absolutely love Accelerators, and our initial targets were completely blown out of the water.
 As of this writing, we’ve delivered 16,000 Accelerators around the world with an average customer satisfaction rating of 9.6 / 10.

-Take a look at the Accelerator Library.
 There are tons of different Accelerators today, across almost all of our products.
 Most Accelerators are available to you if you have a paid success plan associated with one of our core products—Sales, Service, Community Cloud—but some do require special prerequisites.
 For example, to access a Marketing Cloud Accelerator you need to have a Marketing Cloud Premier Success Plan.
 Each listing on that catalog links to a more detailed description where all these requirements are listed.
 Also, the menu varies slightly depending on where you're located.
 See the resources section at the bottom of this unit for links to the right catalog for you.

 Also note that you can have only one Accelerator in flight at any given time.